-Summary: Hey, check it out.
-I've finally gotten off my arse and written something fresh for my fans.
+Hey, check it out.
+I've finally gotten off my arse and written something fresh for people that actually read my shit.
 Hopefully it doesn't suck.

 Disclaimer: Stephen King owns Carrie.
 I own the twins and their family.
 I win.

 PLEASE NOTE: Anthony is portrayed by Jamie Campbell Bower, Alice is portrayed by Ashley Greene, their parents (Rose and Leonard) are portrayed by Helena Bonham Carter and Benedict Cumberbatch, respectively.
 Carrie is portrayed by Chloe Grace Moretz.
 There's some of the book and a little bit of each movie/miniseries (especially the newest one.
 They did a really good job on it) mixed in there because I'm stupid and don't do continuity well, but I'm setting it in the 2013 version.
 Whatever.
 This is fanfiction, I can do what I want.

 Welcome to Chamberlain.

 Anthony looked up from his book as the car hit another speed bump.